Saint Edward State Park

 Saint Edward State Park is a 326 acre-park in Kenmore, Washington and Kirkland, Washington.
 It is part of the Washington State Park System.
 Before becoming a Catholic seminary and later a state park, the area was logged in the 19th century and again in the 1920s.
 A series of trails runs through the park for bicyclists and hikers.
-The forest canopy is primarily made up of the Coast Douglas-fir, Western Redcedar, Bigleaf Maple, Pacific Madrone and Western Hemlock.
-Its dense carpet includes many varieties of fern (mainly Western Sword Fern), shrub and moss.
+The forest canopy is primarily made up of the Coast Douglas-fir, western redcedar, bigleaf maple, Pacific madrone and western hemlock.
+Its dense carpet includes many varieties of fern (mainly western sword fern), shrub and moss.
 It is flanked on the west by an undeveloped beach on Lake Washington.
 The park surrounds the Saint Thomas Center, which houses Bastyr University.

 Facilities

 Saint Edward Seminary

-The park's most singular feature is the Saint Edward Seminary, listed on the Washington State Heritage Register since 1997 and added in April 2007 to the National Register of Historic Places.
-This large, historic building fell into disrepair in recent years.
-A $57 million renovation converted it into a hotel and restaurant.
+The park includes Saint Edward Seminary, listed on the Washington State Heritage Register since 1997 and added in April 2007 to the National Register of Historic Places.
+This large, historic building fell into disrepair until it was renovated into a hotel.